dave45678/Lesson15/IntroToSpringBoot/Lesson10.md

 ### Controller
 This is where the action happens.
 Routes are mapped out for each action - Creating, Reading, Updating and Deleting data (CRUD).

+#### What does @Autowired do?
+When you create an instance of an object, you use the format ObjectClass someObject = new ObjectClass(); This creates an instance of the object, and you can use it within the method where it is called.
+For CrudRepository, that would mean that you had to instantiate the object within each method, but that would be a pain.

+@Autowired tells the compiler to instantiate the repository object when the application runs, so you don’t have to type out that line so many times!
 ### View